EQT

 • Employee Assistance Program*

-• Extended family and medical leave (includes maternity/paternity leave)
+• Extended family and medical leave (includes parental leave)

 • Adoption benefit